enarjord/passivbot/docs/telegram.md

 !!!
 Warning
-    Using one *Telegram Bot* on multiple *passivbot* configs simultaneously **will result in errors** so You need to generate separate tokens for each config You wish to run.
+    Using one Telegram bot on multiple passivbot instances simultaneously will result in errors, so you need to generate use a separate telegram bot for each passivbot instance.